Sometimes the Hebrew for 'apples' ["Tapuchim"] means Citrons: Taanit 29b

 Determination of the end of their period of growth: Rosh HaShanah 12b

-The Olives of one tree generally ripen in one batch: Rosh HaShanah 15b
+The olives of one tree generally ripen in one batch: Rosh HaShanah 15b

 Status as a Grain: Pesachim 35a, 114b; Menachot 70b